 Bike Joplin promotes and supports people on bikes in the Joplin area through events, advocacy, and community building.
 Bike Joplin, Inc. is a non-profit staffed by volunteers from the JACC Trails & Connectivity Work Group, Downtown Joplin Alliance, and local bike advocates.
 Stay up to date with activities by following the Bike Joplin Facebook and Instagram page.

 Slow Roll Joplin | Click here to sign up.

 Launched its premier event series on September 4th.
-Slow Roll Joplin is a social group bicycle ride to venues that showcase our great city.
-It’s a free and inclusive way to bring people from all walks of life together and reconnect to our community.
-Slow Roll is for everyone; all ages and experience levels are welcome.
-Our slow pace keeps the group safe and gives riders a unique perspective of Joplin.
-Minors under 18 must be accompanied by a parent/guardian.
+Slow Roll Joplin is a free community bicycle ride to venues that showcase our great city.
+Slow Roll welcomes participants of all ages, abilities, and experience levels.
+Its slow pace helps promote participants safety and gives participants a fun way to experience Joplin.
+Participants under age 18 must be accompanied by a parent/guardian.
 Slow Rolls are organized through Bike Joplin.

 All Kids Bike, Strider Bike Fleets For All Joplin Elementary Schools Successfully fundraised $33,000 to assist all 11 Joplin Elementary Schools in bringing the All Kids Bike program to the district’s Kindergarten physical education classes.
 The curriculum and bikes are provided by All Kids Bike and the Strider Education Foundation.